zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/terminology.md

 ## Formal verification
 In the context of hardware and software systems, **formal verification** is the act of proving or disproving the correctness of intended algorithms underlying a system with respect to a certain formal specification or property, using formal methods of mathematics.

 # H
 ## Host

+# M
+## Modifying operations
+- Operations

 # S
 ## Satellite data
 - In a typical implementation of a dynamic set, each elements is represented by an object whose attributes can be examined and manipulated if we have a pointer to the object.
 Some kinds of dynamic  sets assume that one of the object's attributes is an identifying **key**.
 If the keys are all different, we can think of the dynamic set as being a set of key values.
 The object may contain **satellite data**, which are carried around in other object attributes but are otherwise unused by the set implementation.
+It may also have attributes that are manipulated by the set operations; these attributes may contain data or pointers to other objects in the set.
 ## State space
 [State space - wiki](https://en.wikipedia.org/wiki/State_space)